A Dynamic Penalty Function Approach for Constraints-Handling in Reinforcement Learning: Dynamic Penalty (DP) Function

 Let us assume that we have $\upsilon$ inequality constraints including the inequality constraints on the state space boundary.
 The RL agent gets a penalty value for each constraint violation.
-A constraint aggregation is needed for an unbiased constraint handling by preventing the imposed penalty overlapped in some parts of infeasible region.
+A constraint aggregation is needed for unbiased constraint handling when multiple constraints exist.
 The KS function is a widely used constraint aggregation method for gradient-based optimization (\cite{kreisselmeier1980KS}).
 Although RL is not a gradient-based optimization algorithm, we can effectively use this method with a high aggregation parameter, $\rho$, making the error from the aggregation as small as possible (\cite{poon2007adaptiveKS}).
-For the constraints, $g_i(x_t, u_t) \leq 0, i = 1, ..., \nu$, the aggregated constraint function $KS[\bm{g(x, u)}]$ is defined as follows:
+For constraints $g_i(x_t, u_t) \leq 0, i = 1, ..., \nu$, the aggregate function $KS[\bm{g(x, u)}]$ is:

 where $g_{max}$ is the maximum of all constraints evaluated at the given state-action pair.